A crash course into Natural Language Processing

 Named entity recognition

-Is the task of reliably converting voice data into text data.
+It is the task of reliably converting voice data into text data.
 Speech recognition is required for any application that follows voice commands or answers spoken questions.

 Word sense disambiguation

 When a document is split into sentences, it’s easier to process them one at a time.
 The next step is to separate the sentence into separate words or tokens.
-This is why it’s called tokenization.
+This is why it’s called tokenisation.
 It would look something like this:

 Stop word removal